Yushi5058/qr-code-challenge/README.md

 ### Conclusion

-n conclusion, the QR Code Challenge project was a great opportunity for me to practice my skills in web development.
+In conclusion, the QR Code Challenge project was a great opportunity for me to practice my skills in web development.
 I had the chance to solidify my understanding of HTML and CSS while also learning new concepts such as semantic HTML, CSS custom properties, flexbox, and mobile-first workflow.
 These new concepts allowed me to create a webpage that was responsive and user-friendly for different devices.
 Overall this project was a great tool for me to enhance my skills and gain knowledge in web development.